ognjenburmaz/project-angler/README.md

 ## Possible Updates

-Implement JWT and Redis, separate front from back.
+Database should be normalized.
+Should add same images of the site to this README.
+Implement JWT and Redis, switch to Angular for front.